 Watch more than 100 other writing-related software tutorials on my YouTube channel.

 The images below are from PowerPoint for Microsoft 365 and Word for Microsoft 365.
 These steps also apply to PowerPoint 2019, PowerPoint 2016, and PowerPoint 2013.
-We will cover this topic in PowerPoint for Mac in a separate tutorial.

 How to Create Printable PowerPoint Handouts